scylladb/scylladb/docs/operating-scylla/nodetool-commands/setlogginglevel.rst

 **setlogginglevel** sets the level log threshold for a given component or class during runtime.
 If this command is called with no parameters, the log level is reset to the initial configuration.

 .. note:: Using trace or debug logging levels will create very large log files where the readers may not find what they are looking for.
-It is best to use these levels for a very short period of time or with the help of Scylla Support.
+It is best to use these levels for a very short period of time or with the help of ScyllaDB Support.

 .. code-block:: shell